superfly/docs/flyctl/cmd/fly_deploy.md

                                          Repeat for each volume in order (comma-separated lists not accepted)

   -c, --config string                    Path to application configuration file
-      --detach                           Return immediately instead of monitoring deployment progress --dns-checks                       Perform DNS checks during deployment (default true) --dockerfile string                Path to a Dockerfile.
+      --deploy-retries string            Number of times to retry a deployment if it fails (default "auto") --depot                            Deploy using depot to build the image --detach                           Return immediately instead of monitoring deployment progress --dns-checks                       Perform DNS checks during deployment (default true) --dockerfile string                Path to a Dockerfile.
 Defaults to the Dockerfile in the working directory.